suryanshp1/python-SAST-agent/README.md

 # python-SAST-agent

-An autonomous agent which can detect python code issues and raise an automated PR
+An autonomous agent which can detect python code security issues and raise an automated fix PR